Jon Meacham: Other appearances

 Over the years Meacham has been a frequent guest on various talk shows such as Charlie Rose, The Daily Show with Jon Stewart, The Colbert Report, and Real Time with Bill Maher.
 From May 2010 to April 2011, Meacham was co-host with Alison Stewart of Need to Know on PBS.
 He is also a frequent guest on CBS This Morning, Face the Nation, MSNBC's Morning Joe, and The Late Show with Stephen Colbert.

 In 2014, Meacham appeared in Ken Burns' documentary series The Roosevelts: An Intimate History on PBS.
 He also appeared in a cameo in the 2018 film The Front Runner.

 Meacham taught history at his alma mater, the University of the South, in 2014.
 He was a visiting professor of political science at Vanderbilt University before being appointed to the Carolyn T. and Robert M. Rogers Chair in American Presidency.
 Meacham is also the co-chair of the Vanderbilt Project on Unity and American Democracy at Vanderbilt University.

+In 2026 he was an Executive Producer and appeared as a historian on The History Channel series WWII.